-Little did I know that this trip would start an amazing set of adventures of the country of Japan.
-This trip was only my second international destination and this trip really pushed my limits of exploring the world.
-I was in a large city in an island nation where the culture and language was like nothing I had every experienced before; people everywhere, tiny cars and the most interesting food, ever.
+Visiting Tokyo was my second international destination, and this trip pushed my limits of exploring the world.
+I was in a large city in an island nation where the culture and language were like nothing I had ever experienced before.
+Tokyo’s central business district and city center resemble New York City; tall skyscrapers, people everywhere, lots of (tiny) cars and the most exciting food, ever!

 At every street corner, there are hundreds of people hurrying to get to their destination — each city block filled with retail stores, restaurants, and vending machines that have interesting things to buy.

 Exploring Tokyo without any local help was challenging as the Japanese language is primarily symbol-based and impossible to figure out.
 Since my first trip, apps like Google Translate can solve simple translations, but it is easy to feel alone in this vast, sophisticated city.

 Having a conversation with locals can be tough due to the language barrier.
 I’ve found that if you try to translate your question using Google Translate the locals are more willing to have a conversation in English.